ankitasak08/Machine-Learning/logisticregression/Read.md

 ## Implementation

-The logistic regression model is implemented using Python and its libraries such as NumPy and Matplotlib .
+The logistic regression model is implemented using Python and its NumPy and Matplotlib libraries .
 The model is trained on the historical data to learn the relationship between exam scores and admission outcomes.

 ## Usage